mthszr/mthszr/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on creating games with Pygame
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Game Development

 ###